 CSC 1133.
 COMPUTER APPLICATIONS II.
-This course is a continuation of CSC 1123 with concentration on advanced computer applications to include advanced applications, OLE, and emerging technology.
+This course is a continuation of CSC 1123 with concentration on advanced computer applications and emerging technology.
 Prerequisite: CSC 1123 Computer Applications I with a "C" or better, or instructor permission.

 CSC 1213.
 VISUAL BASIC COMPUTER PROGRAMMING I. This course is designed to introduce the writing of event-driven programs using the Visual Basic computer programming language with emphasis on problem solving, documentation, program statements, algorithms, and common routines.
 Course has lecture with integrated lab components.